Eschatologue/CM_wiki/docs/spells/2nd-level.md

 For the duration, you sense the presence of portals, even inactive ones, within 30 feet of yourself.

-If you detect a portal in this way, you can use your action to study it.
+If you detect a portal in this way, you can use your :rsc-action: **Action** to study it.
 Make a DC 15 ability check using your spellcasting ability.
 On a successful check, you learn the destination plane of the portal and what portal key it requires, then the spell ends.
 On a failed check, you learn nothing and can't study that portal again using this spell until you cast it again.

 The spell can penetrate most barriers but is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.